jbannick/hellokata-java/src/modules/hellomodulesmultiimage/README.md

-This app contains its own on-board copies of the Java 9 or later runtime environments for:
+This app contains its own on-board copies of the Java runtime environments for:

 - MacOS
 - Windows64
 - Linux

-It needs Java 9 or later on your build computer to build, but does not need Java installed on the destination computer to run.
+It needs Java 9 or later on your build computer to build.

+It does __not__ need Java installed on the destination computer to run.

-It may be run on MacOS, Windows64 (Windows 10, 8, 7), or Linux computers.
+The on-board JREs may be __any mix__ of Java 9 or greater.

-To build and run this app:
+To build and run this app, on your build computer:
 - You must have a Java 9 or later JDK for MacOS installed
 - You must have a Java 9 or later JDK for Windows64 installed
 - You must have a Java 9 or later JDK for Linux installed

 - You must have your JAVA_HOME environment variable pointing at the Java 9 or later JDK appropriate for your build computer
-- You must have your JAVA9_MACOS_HOME environment variable pointing at your Java 9 or later JDK for MacOS
+- You must have your JDK_MACOS_HOME environment variable pointing at your Java 9 or later JDK for MacOS
-- You must have your JAVA9_WIN64_HOME environment variable pointing at your Java 9 or later JDK for Windows64
+- You must have your JDK_WIN64_HOME environment variable pointing at your Java 9 or later JDK for Windows64
-- You must have your JAVA9_LINUX_HOME environment variable pointing at your Java 9 or later JDK for Linux
+- You must have your JDK_LINUX_HOME environment variable pointing at your Java 9 or later JDK for Linux

 1. Copy the src directory tree to your destination location
 2. Copy build.sh or build.bat to that location